 Alnwick Castle and Broxfield Farm Trip

 Reception went on a trip to Alnwick castle and Broxfield farm.
 We went back in time 700 years and met an Alchemist.
 He had strange cures for diseases and placed a chicken under Tyler's arm to cure the plague.
 We worked in groups to make smelly soap from lye, lavender and oats.
 Mr Thompson the farmer drove us around on his tractor.
 We ground up wheat grain to make flour, saw baby calves and looked at different crops growing in the fields.
 A huge thank you to Mr Thompson and the Country Trust for helping to arrange and finance the visit.

 Butterfly Life Cycle

 Our caterpillars turned into beautiful butterflies.
 We placed fruit and sugar water in the net because butterflies like nectar.
-When it was warm we released them and watched them fly away.
+When it was warm we released them and watched as they fly away.
 We used a paint program called 'Early Essentials' to create a symmetrical butterfly patterns.
 Look at our amazing designs!